#1 in Sleep Product Research

 Millions Served Since 2008

-THE GOOD: No-fee, no-restriction convenient returns • low price • few reports of bothersome heat retention • strong customer service • more established than main competitors.
+THE GOOD: No-fee, no-restriction convenient returns • fairly low price • few reports of heat retention • strong customer service • more established than main competitors.

-THE BAD: Too firm for some • one model / firmness • below average edge support.
+THE BAD: Too firm for some • one model / firmness • fair-at-best edge support.

-THE MATTRESS: The Tuft & Needle mattress (made in USA) is priced $350-$750.
-It is about 10 inches thick and consists of proprietary comfort foam over base foam.
+THE MATTRESS: The Tuft & Needle mattress (made in USA) is about 10 inches thick and consists of comfort foam over base foam.
 It comes compressed / vacuum sealed, expanding when opened.

 |Owner satisfaction||B||Tuft & Needle has 79% owner satisfaction.
 Learn more.|